mikaellafs/gopher-playground/api-sec/README.md

 ## Contributing

 Contributions to the project are welcome!
+Contributions to the project are welcome!
+If you'd like to contribute, please follow these guidelines:

+- Fork this repository and create a new branch for your feature or bug fix.
+- Commit your changes with clear and descriptive commit messages.
+- Submit a pull request detailing your changes and explaining how they enhance the project.

 ## License

 This project is licensed under the [].
 For more details, see the LICENSE.md file.

-For any questions or issues, feel free to contact us at mikaellaferreira0@gmail.com.
+For any questions or issues, feel free to contact me at mikaellaferreira0@gmail.com.
 Happy coding!

 ----------